Are Tektites Meteorites? Understanding These Unique Glassy Objects

 How can one determine the value of a tektite?

 The value of a tektite stone is ascertained based on its size, condition, type, and rarity.
-Collectors may also consider the geographical origin and its unique features.
+Collectors may also consider the geographical origin and unique features, as with some of the rarest gemstones that enthusiasts seek.

 Some tektites are considered valuable to collectors, particularly those that are large, well-preserved, or have unique shapes.
 Value is subjective and varies among enthusiasts.